commitdev/zero-aws-eks-stack/README.md

 information.
 The tool will parse through configuration and fill in any template variables which need to be encoded into the terraform configuration.

+### Testing and linting
+The codebase uses terraform validate as a basic sanity check, it uses [an example zero-project.yml fixture][ci-fixture] to fill-in the templates, then runs `terraform init` and `terraform validate` against the templated out environment and modules.

 ### How much does this stack cost?
 The expected total monthly cost: $ 0.202 USD / hr or ~$150USD / month.
 The most
 expensive component will be the EKS cluster as well as the instances that it